openharmony/docs/en/application-dev/ability/ability-brief.md

 # Ability Framework Overview

-An ability is an abstraction of a functionality that an application can provide.
+An ability is the abstraction of a functionality that an application can provide.
 It is the minimum unit for the system to schedule applications.
 An application can contain one or more **Ability** instances.

 The ability framework model has two forms.